Vchanakya/golang-with-testing/TEMPLATE.md

 * **Test Integration:** Testing has dedicated sections (4 & 5) immediately following the code example.
 * **Consistency:** This structure can be applied to nearly all topics (variables, functions, control flow, structs, etc.).
 * **Flexibility:** Optional sections allow for adding more detail or tips where needed.

-What do you think of this template?
-Does it provide a good framework for generating the content for each topic in our handbook?
-We can refine it further if needed.